RetroAchievements/docs/docs/guidelines/users/code-of-conduct.md

 Note: Violations that result in mutes are shared between the Discord server and RetroAchievements site.
 Likewise, a ban on our site will automatically result in a ban on Discord.
 A ban from the Discord may lead to a RetroAchievements site ban or other restrictive action taken, depending on the severity.

-If you've been banned and want to appeal to have your access back, send an email to <ramodmail@gmail.com> or a Direct Message to [RAdmin](http://retroachievements.org/createmessage.php?t=RAdmin).
+If you've been banned and want to appeal to have your account restored, send an email to <ramodmail@gmail.com> or a Direct Message to [RAdmin](https://retroachievements.org/messages/create?to=RAdmin).

 ### What to do if you think moderation is wrong